csmead/csmead.github.io/_posts/2021-09-19-review-the-pirate-coast.md

 tags: books history review
 ---

-I'm always fascinated by precedents in American history.
+There is really nothing new under the sun in American History.
 The things we think are so outrageous in our modern politics usually aren't anything new.
 Our current issues with [foreign interference in elections](https://founders.archives.gov/documents/Jefferson/01-12-02-0405), fake news, and [partisanship](https://www.ourdocuments.gov/doc.php?flash=false&doc=15&page=transcript), are all just echos of the early days of the United States.

 I came across [The Pirate Coast](https://www.amazon.com/Pirate-Coast-Jefferson-Marines-Mission/dp/140130849X) by Richard Zacks at
 [Green Apple Books](https://www.greenapplebooks.com/)'s Annex closing sale.
-It deals with the precedent of another modern issue--interference in foreign governments.
+It deals with the original instance of another modern issue--interference in foreign governments.

 The book covers the relatively unknown Barbary Coast wars, America's first foreign war, and the first time we tried to overthrow a foreign government.
 It's a real-life political thriller with pirates, Marines, and an Indiana Jones-esque trek down the Nile.
 The author half-jokingly admits in the Acknowledgements that he's hoping someone makes a movie out of it, and it shows--it would make a great movie or TV series, but it makes you wonder if some of the details or interpretations are portrayed specifically for this purpose.